hangryfix/hangryfix.github.io/index.md

 <h3 id="landingPage">Landing Page</h3>
 <img style="width: 80%" src="doc/hf-landing.png">
 <p>The landing page will displays recent food items and their ratings, and it will also explain the purpose and mission of the site.
 To prevent hangryness.
-Users can log in, register, and do a quick search of the foods or reviews.</p>
+From here, users can use the Nav Bar to log in, register, and do a quick search of the foods by category.</p>
 <a href="http://hangryfix.meteorapp.com/#/"><button>Go to page</button></a>
 <br>